GFotis/GFotis/README.md

 - 🔭 I’m currently working on exploring my passion in the world of informatics
 - 🌱 I’m currently learning what are my research interests
 - 👯 I’m looking to collaborate on developing code
-- 📫 How to reach me: check the attached links on my profile
+- 📫 How to reach me: check the attached link on my profile